XCemaXX/awesome-instructions/instructions/install_linux_hyperv.md

 6. Install OS (e.g. Ubuntu) as usual

 # 3. Turn off autorun GUI after reboot
-If you want to use VM only with VSCode, it is not nessesary to run GUI.
+If you want to use VM only with VSCode, it is not necessary to run GUI.
 So it possible to turn it off.
 1. Edit ```/etc/default/grub``` as a root.
 Change lines to:
 * ```GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"``` -> ```GRUB_CMDLINE_LINUX_DEFAULT="text"```
 * ```GRUB_TERMINAL=console```